The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Data

+{The Galaxy And Mass Assembly (GAMA) survey and its fourth data release provides spectroscopic redshift for more than 95\% of the galaxies brighter than $\sim$19.80 in the r-band \citep{Liske2015MNRAS.452.2087L,Driver2022MNRAS.tmp..552D}.
+The released data and galaxy catalog are described at length by \citet{Driver2022MNRAS.tmp..552D}\footnote{\url{http://www.gama-survey.org/dr4/}}.
+For each galaxy, using multi-wavelength observations covering the far-ultraviolet (FUV;\ $\sim$1500$\AA$) to the far-infrared (FIR; $\sim$500$\mu$m), GAMA constructed wide spectral energy distribution (SED) and adjusted the parameters of the stellar population constituting these galaxies \citep{Robotham2020MNRAS.495..905R,Bellstedt2020MNRAS.498.5581B,Bellstedt2021MNRAS.503.3309B}.
+Of the GAMA fields, the 9hr field overlaps with the eFEDS observations; see Fig. \ref{fig:GAMA:data}.
+In that field, for galaxies brighter than $r < 19.8$, the spectroscopic completeness is 98.67\%.}

-From the GAMA survey \citep{Liske2015MNRAS.452.2087L}, we retrieve in the 9hr field (SpectCatv27 and NQ$>2$), about 40,000 galaxies with a spectroscopic redshift in the range 0.05$\leq z\leq $0.3 with measured stellar mass and specific star formation rate (sSFR) from \citet{Bellstedt2020MNRAS.498.5581B,Bellstedt2021MNRAS.503.3309B}.
-They are derived using spectral energy distribution fitting \citep{Robotham2020MNRAS.495..905R}.
-They adopt a Chabrier initial mass function and SFRs are averaged over 100 Myr.
-Stellar masses are output in unit of solar mass ($M_\odot$) and specific star formation rate in year inverse (yr$^{-1}$).
-The exact selection of galaxies is detailed in Sect. \ref{subsec:centrals}.
+{From the 9hr field (SpectCatv27 and NQ$>2$), we retrieve about 40 000 galaxies with a spectroscopic redshift in the range 0.05$\leq z\leq $0.3 and with measured stellar mass and specific star formation rate (sSFR) from \citet{Bellstedt2020MNRAS.498.5581B,Bellstedt2021MNRAS.503.3309B}.
+These are derived using SED fitting \citep{Robotham2020MNRAS.495..905R}. } They adopt a Chabrier initial mass function (IMF) and SFRs are averaged over 100 Myr.
+Stellar masses are output in units of solar mass ($M_\odot$) and sSFR per year (yr$^{-1}$). {The stellar mass function and cosmic SFR density are accurate and in excellent agreement with the literature \citep{Bellstedt2020MNRAS.498.5581B,Koushan2021MNRAS.503.2033K,Driver2022MNRAS.tmp..552D}.}

-We note that the GAMA galaxy sample only covers a fraction of the eFEDS area 60 deg$^2$ out of 140 deg$^2$, see Fig. \ref{fig:GAMA:data} top panel.
+{The GAMA 9hr galaxy sample only covers a fraction of the eFEDS area: 60 deg$^2$ out of 140 deg$^2$; see top panel of Fig. \ref{fig:GAMA:data}.
 Necessarily, we limit our X-ray analysis to this 60 deg$^2$ area.
+The exact selection of the different galaxy subsamples adopted in our analysis is detailed in Sect. \ref{subsec:centrals}.}